Thomas-Walker-Lynch/project-enviroment/README.md

 6. To work in the project:

-   First enter a shell with a dedicated environment
+  This command will open a new shell with the environment setup for the project.
+The new shell will source your user directory `.bashrc` file, and will source the project environment's `env/bin/init.sh` file.

   ```
      start <project> <version>